 Like many films and series that tackle tech in the future, AutoMate is about the human connections we make outside the wires and networks.

 AutoMate was written by Mike Doaga and directed by Steven Schwartz.
 Its producer, This Is a Spoon Studios, said on YouTube that the film, while self-contained, is also proof of concept for a potential larger project.

 OTHER UNDER-THE-RADAR FILMS AND SERIES TO CHECK OUT

 - Inconceivable.
 Also by This Is a Spoon Studios and also starring Katie Stuart, Inconceivable is a comedy webseries series about a former couple brought back together by an unplanned pregnancy.

-Got something you’d like to see for eatured in the Indie Spotlight?
+Got something you’d like to see featured in Indie Spotlight?
 Be sure to contact us here.
-For best coverage, please include the full film or a full episode in your e-mail.
+For best coverage, please include the full film or a full episode in your email.